 sustainability mission statement

-The Mission of The Green House is to bring intentional and sustainable practices to local vegan fine dining in order to positively affect global environmental change.
+The Mission of The Green House is to bring intentional and sustainable practices to local dining in order to positively affect global environmental change.

 Our decision to being vegan dining to Wilmington, within the realm of sustainability, is the single biggest way to reduce one’s environmental footprint by up to 73% without meat and dairy products.

-We locally source foods whenever possible.
+We source all of our produce locally.
 Using the right sources is crucial.
-We currently partner with Shelton Farm, Terravita Farm, Feast Down East, Tidal Creek Cooperative, Wilmington Food Forest, among others.
+We currently partner with Shelton Farm, Terravita Farm, Feast Down East, Tidal Creek Cooperative, Farmage, Red Beard Farm, among others.

 We make all breads, cheeses, jams, preserves and pickled dishes in-house.

 All drinking and cooking water within and used by the restaurant is run through a reverse osmosis system.